Voters in US states decide on sanctuary city, Airbnb rentals

 A measure that reinstates the use of affirmative action in state employment, contracting and admission to public colleges and universities was losing in early returns.
 The measure asks people whether they want to change current laws that prohibit state government from giving preferential treatment to individuals or groups based on race, sex, color, ethnicity, or national origin in public employment, public education, or public contracting.

-Voters in Washington were also are weighing in on a transportation measure .
-In early returns they were approving the initiative that would cap annual vehicle registration fees at $30.
+Voters in Washington were also weighing in on a transportation measure .
+In early returns they were approving an initiative that would cap annual vehicle registration fees at $30.
 If the measure goes on to pass, transit and road budgets across the state would be slashed.